HAF programme

 Current programme dates

-Parents and carers of eligible children will receive HAF vouchers by email or text on Thursday 26 June.
-You will also be able to start booking activities on that day.
+Parents and carers of eligible children will receive HAF vouchers by email or text on Monday 2 March 2026.

-If you need more information or do not receive a voucher, email haf@enfield.gov.uk.
+If you need more information, or you do not receive a voucher, email haf@enfield.gov.uk.

 HAF providers

-For this summer, we have 28 HAF providers running camps across 42 locations in the borough, including 15 SEND only provisions.
+This Easter, we have 22 HAF providers running camps across 37 locations in Enfield, including SEND programmes.

 How to claim your voucher